MRCIEU/PHESANT/README.md

 genetic			| By default `genetic=TRUE`, and we assume the trait of interest is a genetic variable (e.g. a SNP or genetic risk score).
 If this is not the case (e.g you are running an environment-wide association study) then set this flag to FALSE.
 This option determines which variables are controlled for in analyses, see sensitivity arg above. save			| Instead of running phenome scan, generated phenotypes are stored to file, in `resDir`.
-If this option is used then `traitofinterest` argument is not required. confidenceintervals	| By default `confidenceintervals=TRUE`, but specifying `confidenceintervals=FALSE` means that PHESANT doesn't calculate the association confidence intervals (which may speed up PHESANT).
+If this option is used then `traitofinterest` argument is not required. confidenceintervals	| By default `confidenceintervals=TRUE`, but specifying `confidenceintervals=FALSE` means that PHESANT doesn't calculate the association confidence intervals (which may speed up PHESANT). standardise		| By default `standardise=TRUE`, but specifying `standardise=FALSE` means that PHESANT will not standardise the exposure variable.
+E.g. use this option for binary exposure variables.

 The numParts and partIdx arguments are both used to parallelise the phenome scan.
 E.g. setting numParts to 5 will divide the set of phenotypes into 5 (rough) parts and then partIdx can be used to call the phenome scan on a specific part (1-5).